yejihan92/yejihan92.github.io/projects/project-1.md

 <br />
 <br />
 <br />

-You can see more details about my Bitwise program [https://github.com/yejihan92/Bitwise-ICS211-project]
+You can see more details about my Bitwise program at the https://github.com/yejihan92/Bitwise-ICS211-project

 You can learn more about c language bitwise at the [Programiz Website](https://www.programiz.com/c-programming/bitwise-operators).